 CASE will host Open Lab Week for a second time this year!
 The goal of engaging the community in hands-on STEM learning remains the same.
-Open Lab Week will be virtual, and will take place the week of April 20 - April 23, 2020.
+Open Lab Week will be virtual, and will take place April 19 - May 2, 2021.
+Hands on activities are geared towards children from preschool to grade 12 but can be done by all.
+Registration for the event is required .

 Open Lab Week 2020 was a virtual event.
 Open Lab Week 2020 activities can be found on our Online Learning page.